Cherprang Areekul

-She is one of the first-generation members of the group, and is also the first captain of the group and the current general manager of the group.
+She is one of the first-generation members of the group, and is also the group's first captain.
+She had developed her role from captain to general manager (Shihainin) during her late time as an idol and continued such role even after her graduation.
+In June 2025, she decided to pass on her managing role, after which she moved on to full-time acting.
+In August 2025, she temporarily moved to Tokyo, Japan, to pursue her one-year MBA program with Globlis University while still traveling back and forth to work in Bangkok.

-She was known as a cosplayer prior to joining BNK48 in 2017.
+She was also known as a cosplayer prior to joining BNK48 in 2017.
 In 2018, she began her acting career with a lead role in Homestay, a GDH 559's film released in October that year.

 During her study at the Mahidol University International College, where she majored in chemistry and minored in physics, she worked also as a research assistant and coauthored a research paper with her professors.
 She has participated in various scientific activities, both domestically and abroad.
 In 2019, her portrait was carried in a satellite launched into space.